lh3/minigraph/README.md

   of many short segments (e.g. one generated from rare SNPs in large populations), minigraph will fail to map query sequences.

-* When connecting colinear chains on graphs, minigraph ignores sequences, and only considers the distances of top 15 shortest paths between colinear chains.
-It may miss the optimal alignments.
+* When connecting colinear chains on graphs, minigraph doesn't take full advantage of base sequences and may miss the optimal alignments.

 * Minigraph doesn't give base-level alignment.